Sign In Register

 Is Lyon Mountain a Good Place to Live?

-Based on current data, Lyon Mountain receives an overall livability score of 1.2 out of 5.0, earning a grade of F. Key strengths include affordable housing, abundant sunshine, high health insurance coverage.
-Areas to be aware of include above-average unemployment, an elevated poverty rate, long commute times.
+Based on current data, Lyon Mountain receives an overall livability score of 1.1 out of 5.0, earning a grade of F. Key strengths include low crime rates, affordable housing, abundant sunshine, a low poverty rate.
+Areas to be aware of include above-average unemployment, long commute times.
 Lyon Mountain faces significant challenges across several quality-of-life categories.

 Economy & Jobs

 The unemployment rate of 6.7% is somewhat elevated compared to the national rate of 3.6%.
-The poverty rate of 21.7% exceeds the national average of 12.4%, indicating economic hardship for a significant portion of the population.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 39 minutes, longer than the typical American commute of 28 minutes.

 Cost of Living & Housing